polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 for instance _"x"_ or _"123"_ as your user's password.
 These are obviously not very good passwords.
 However, to avoid creating false security, by adding constraints, that new research has shown us are actually **decreasing entropy** of passwords - I have chosen to avoid all forms of _"password strength requirements"_, since this according to new research, actually has shown us that that it results in passwords with **lower entropy**, than if we allow users to create any passwords they want to create.
-You are of course free to add any constraints you wish in forms and such, where you ask your users to provide new passwords for their accounts though.
+This allows a user to create a password such as for instance _"ILoveMyDogBecauseItRuns4MeAndU2"_ - Which actually has a suprisingly large amount of entropy, compared to e.g. _"xY$€%4qW"_ You are of course free to add any constraints you wish in forms and such, where you ask your users to provide new passwords for their accounts though.

 ## Users and your filesystem